- Type of publication: Instruction Guide

 2.7.3 Solvency Assumptions and Valuation Method

 A solvency valuation is required to be prepared using actuarial assumptions and methods that are in accordance with accepted actuarial practice, and assuming the plan is terminated on the valuation date.
 A solvency valuation would also be prepared on the effective full termination date of a plan.
 The purpose of the solvency valuation is to determine the plan’s assets and liabilities on the valuation date and any additional funding requirements (special payments).
+Annual special payments to liquidate the solvency deficiency should be equal to the amount by which the solvency deficiency divided by 5 exceeds the amount of going concern special payments payable during the year.

 OSFI believes that a solvency valuation implicitly requires the hypothetical or effective full wind-up of the plan upon its termination, and therefore also the settlement of benefits.
 The actuary should select a set of actuarial assumptions which are appropriate for the purpose of the valuation.
 The nature of the assumptions used will also depend on materiality for the purpose of the valuation.